VerzatileDev/Univeristy.5028CEM_TeachingMaterial/Session 7/README.md

 ## Integrate into your project

 This is an optional task.
-The Skybox can not directly into your project (not just copy paste job!).
+The Skybox can not directly into your project (not just a copy-paste job!).
 The Skybox example project uses a stand-alone shader architecture.

+There are two ways you can make the skybox working in your project.
+One is convert your model class (or any other drawing classes) into stand-alone shader architecture.
+This requires some advanced programming skills which deeply understand the modern OpenGL drawing pipelines

 ## Look around camera